-If you put an Aussie and real ale-loving Englishman together and ask them the best temperature at which to serve beer, you’ll get a range from almost frozen to room temperature, assuming your room is not an igloo.
+If you put an Aussie and real ale-loving Englishman together and ask them the best temperature at which to serve beer, you’ll get a range from almost frozen to room temperature.
 Neither is wrong and neither is exactly right and a compromise will leave you in the middle of a road to nowhere, because the real answer as to what temperature you should drink beer is actually…it depends.

 But before we roll out our barrels and stubby-holders it’s worth looking at a beer’s journey from pub to glass.
 Let’s put aside for a moment cask-conditioned English ales and look at most commercial beers that end up in your hand.

 Most beer, before it is put into kegs, bottles or cans is chilled down to around 4 degrees celsius.
 There’s a number of reasons for this – first, it’s easier to get carbon dioxide into a cool beer than a warm beer.
 You can try this for yourself at home if you have a Sodastream – compare the difference between gassing warm water and chilled water.

 Secondly, it’s fair to say all brewers want you to enjoy fresh beer.
 When beer gets warm, it ages faster.
 So warming a beer won’t ‘ruin it’ or make it go off, but it does mean it won’t stay fresh for long.